Read our Q&A before our A-Z

 B - Bars

 Students’ unions will tend to play a big part in university nightlife.
-A lot of unions run their own bars (or if they don’t, have relationships with local bars and clubs).
+A lot of unions run their own bars (or if they don’t, they'll have relationships with local bars and clubs).
 Campus bars tend to serve cheap drinks, food and hold events, so keep an eye out when you get on to campus!